snappiee/Donkzz/README.md

 Advanced Dank Memer self-bot!
 Supports slash commands, incredibly strong, reliable and easy to use.

 # Notifications!
 I do bugfixing frequently, and make sure to use the latest stable version (2.3.0) until the next stable version is on.
-Thanks a lot! \n
+Thanks a lot!
 By the way, i'm working as a backend devs 😂 so the code will look a bit unclean lol, excuse me 😭

 # Instructions